Cartography-jpl/pomm-delivery/README.md

 This is a small repository for deliverying the POMM software.

-There are 3 pieces that need to be deliveryed:
+There are 3 pieces that need to be deliveried:

-#.
-ISIS software
+1. ISIS software
-#.
-ISIS data
+2. ISIS data
-#.
-AFIS/POMM software
+3. AFIS/POMM software

 There is a top level Makefile that handles installing everything.